modern-influence-of-ancient-warriors

 Diffusion of Siege Technology to Europe

 After the Mongol invasions receded, European armies began to adopt technologies they had encountered.
 The counterweight trebuchet, which had been improved by the Mongols using Persian designs, became standard in Europe by the 14th century.
 Gunpowder weapons, which the Mongols used at Kaifeng and elsewhere, spread along trade routes and eventually transformed European warfare.
+European chroniclers who witnessed Mongol sieges in Hungary and Poland returned with detailed descriptions of the engines they had seen, accelerating the technology transfer.
 For further reading on the diffusion of Mongol siege technology, see Britannica's analysis of the trebuchet.

 Later Mongol States and Siegecraft